-You may be relieved to know many expats usually don’t owe taxes to the IRS when living abroad.
-This reason comes down to a few tax benefits and exclusions that prevent Americans from double taxation on foreign-income and owing unnecessary fees.
+You may be relieved that many expats usually don’t owe taxes to the IRS when living abroad.
+This reason comes down to a few tax benefits and exclusions that prevent Americans from double taxation on foreign income and owing unnecessary fees.

 Some of these mechanisms are:

 - The Child Tax Credit and Additional Child Tax Credit